We all know the role content marketing plays in boosting businesses. But unfortunately, not everyone in an organization is aware of its merits.

 The same applies to companies that regularly produce podcasts.

 Then you have all the SEO specialists working in the background.
-Not only do you have to pay for them, but you also have to account for the tools they use.
+Not only do you have to pay for them, but you also have to account for the tools and platforms they use.
 Unless they’re using free apps, you’re likely paying for tools designed to do keyword research and content optimization (Surfer SEO or Page Optimizer Pro).

 Add up your numbers to determine how much it costs you to create content.